AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data Processing/Image Processing/Image style.md

 ## Limits

 Up to 50 styles can be created for a bucket.
 These styles can be used only for image objects in the bucket.
-If you require more than 50 styles, contact[technical support](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).
+If you require more than 50 styles, contact [technical support](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).

 ## Create a style